Obviously, everyone is different – but in general – these are some basics if you’re wondering where to start….

 The fact is that yes, obviously too much sun is damaging to the skin.
 But so is too much chlorine.
 And too much pollution.
 Get out there and get some sunshine.
 We need it.
 And in the right dosage it can be amazing for your skin.
 Some brands would have us believe the sun is the ultimate enemy.
-That's ok.
-They're wrong too.
+That’s only true if you don’t respect it.
 Get some sun.
-Just don't be stupid about it.
+Not a lot, some.
+Just don’t be stupid about it.
 Read my SPF Cheat Sheet.

 - Sugar.
 You need to think of sugar as the Devil.
 And fizzy drinks/soda as Liquid Satan.
 Empty calories.
 Drink water.
 Sugar is the easiest addiction to stop – after a few days you won’t even think about that mid-afternoon chocolate.
 Trust me.
 One of the best things you can do for your health and skin.

 - Stop eating crap.
 It’s not rocket science.
 If ‘cooking’ to you means ‘piercing the film’, you are not cooking – you are reheating.
 And eating processed food.
 Which has no benefit to your health or skin.
 I’m not going to tell you what foods to avoid.
 You’re not a moron.

 A tip – if you’re a parent and you won’t let your toddler eat what you are eating – why are YOU eating it?

 - Consider supplementing your diet.
 If you have problem skin and don’t take fish oil, try it – in large doses.
 If you are vegetarian try flax – but in my experience its not nearly as powerful.
 I am big on supplements and have posted a frequently about them – most recently, here.